BestTimesToVisit.com Logo

 Cost:Free!

 Tip:Wear comfortable shoes!
 The cobblestones can be uneven.
-Get lost – it's part of the charm.
-Don't be afraid to wander down smaller alleys; you might discover hidden gems.
-Be mindful of mopeds and bicycles that navigate the narrow streets.
+Get lost intentionally – it's the best way to discover hidden gems.
+Be mindful of mopeds and bicycles that navigate the narrow alleys; step aside quickly to avoid collisions.
+Locals are generally friendly, but be polite if you're asked for directions or if someone offers unsolicited 'help' (which often leads to a sales pitch).

 Bicycle Rental

-Cost:Around 50-100 MAD per day, depending on the bike and rental duration.
+Cost:Around 50-100 MAD per day, depending on the bike quality and rental duration.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.